-Each week BJU students participate in more than 100 outreach opportunities.
+Experience ministering alongside others with local and global outreaches.
+Each week BJU students participate in more than 100 ministries.
+Music teams travel during the summer to Europe and other locations around the globe.
 These ministries will challenge you to grow in your music skills, either as an instrumentalist or in leading music.
-You’ll get experience ministering alongside others, so you’ll be better prepared for whatever ministry God calls you to do.

 The American Hymnody Collection

 This historic collection traces the development of hymnody in America from colonial days to the present.
 The collection consists of hymnals used in the United States, some of which were published in other countries and brought by immigrants to be used in congregational singing.